metagentools/GraphBin/README.md

 You can see the usage options of GraphBin by typing `graphbin -h` on the command line.
 For example,

 ```
-usage: graphbin [-h] [--version] [--graph GRAPH] [--binned BINNED] [--output OUTPUT] [--prefix PREFIX] [--max_iteration MAX_ITERATION] [--diff_threshold DIFF_THRESHOLD] [--assembler ASSEMBLER]
+usage: graphbin [-h] [--version] [--graph GRAPH] [--binned BINNED]
+                [--output OUTPUT] [--prefix PREFIX]
+                [--max_iteration MAX_ITERATION]
+                [--diff_threshold DIFF_THRESHOLD] [--assembler ASSEMBLER]
-                [--paths PATHS] [--contigs CONTIGS]
+                [--paths PATHS] [--contigs CONTIGS] [--delimiter DELIMITER]

 GraphBin Help.
-GraphBin is a metagenomic contig binning tool that makes use of the contig connectivity information from the assembly graph to bin contigs.
-It utilizes the binning result of an
+GraphBin is a metagenomic contig binning tool that makes use of
+the contig connectivity information from the assembly graph to bin contigs.
+It
-existing binning tool and a label propagation algorithm to correct mis-binned contigs and predict the labels of contigs which are discarded due to short length.
+utilizes the binning result of an existing binning tool and a label
+propagation algorithm to correct mis-binned contigs and predict the labels of
+contigs which are discarded due to short length.

 optional arguments:
   -h, --help            show this help message and exit
   --version
   --graph GRAPH         path to the assembly graph file
-  --binned BINNED       path to the .csv file with the initial binning output from an existing tool
+  --binned BINNED       path to the .csv file with the initial binning output
+                        from an existing tool
   --output OUTPUT       path to the output folder
   --prefix PREFIX       prefix for the output file
   --max_iteration MAX_ITERATION
-                        maximum number of iterations for label propagation algorithm. [default: 100]
+                        maximum number of iterations for label propagation
+                        algorithm. [default: 100]
   --diff_threshold DIFF_THRESHOLD
-                        difference threshold for label propagation algorithm. [default: 0.1]
+                        difference threshold for label propagation algorithm.
+                        [default: 0.1]
   --assembler ASSEMBLER
                         name of the assembler used (SPAdes, SGA or MEGAHIT).
-GraphBin supports Flye, Canu and Miniasm long-read assemblies as well.
+                        GraphBin supports Flye, Canu and Miniasm long-read
+                        assemblies as well.
   --paths PATHS         path to the contigs.paths file, only needed for SPAdes
-  --contigs CONTIGS     path to the final.contigs.fa file, only needed for MEGAHIT
+  --contigs CONTIGS     path to the contigs.fa file.
+  --delimiter DELIMITER
+                        delimiter for input/output results.
+Supports a comma
+                        (,), a semicolon (;), a tab ($'\t'), a space (" ") and
+                        a pipe (|) [default: , (comma)]
 ```

 `max_iteration` and `diff_threshold` parameters are set by default to `100` and `0.1` respectively.
 However, the user can specify them when running GraphBin.